John has been gold prospecting for eight years, mainly in the Bradshaw Mountains, Yavapai, Arizona.

 "Easing" has the side effect of drying up many investment options whose yields drop dramatically.
 Many average Americans who took a beating in the stock market crash and who are not inspired by the market these days (daily volume in the markets is way down) look at precious metals (gold and silver) as their only place to put new money.
 So, this is merely another way for people to look at eagles as a hedge investment.
 Note: precious metal bubbles can pop, and it is possible that these people would actually lose money on their silver if metal prices went down.

-2. There is also great fear that an increase in the money supply will decrease the dollar's value and hence encourage inflation.
-When too many dollars in circulation and a growing economy put pressure on suppliers, they raise prices and we get inflation (rising prices).
+- There is also great fear that an increase in the money supply will decrease the dollar's value and hence encourage inflation.
+When too many dollars are in circulation, and a growing economy puts pressure on suppliers, they raise prices, and we get inflation (rising prices).
 This results in the average citizen being able to purchase less with his money.
 Wages have always lagged behind price increases.
 Spiraling inflation (Germany and Argentina, for example) can leave citizens with far less effective money.
 So, with this scenario in mind, individuals buy American Silver Eagles as a storehouse of value, something that can keep up with inflation.

 It may seem strange, but we have people of two minds in these days of less stable markets: those wanting a defense against inflation and those who are looking for any investment alternative to the stock and bond market with a decent return.
 Silver Eagles make them both smile.